finos/legend/docs/getting-started/legend-language.md

 The Legend language is an an immutable functional language based on the Unified Modeling Language (UML) and inspired by Object Constraint Language (OCL).
 It provides an accelerated data modeling experience that enables:

-- Building of logical data models that can help describe business concepts and their data relationships.
+- Building of logical data models that help describe business concepts and their data relationships.
 - Enrichment of the model with executable constraints, derivations, and model-to-model mappings.
 - Execution of model queries in various environments (the Legend language can be transformed into other languages).